BigManzai/opensim-ossl-example-scripts/README.md

 Attention: Some scripts only work on the latest OpenSimulator version.

+This is a mix for X-Engine, Y-Engine, UBODE, Bullet, etc.

 Version 0.3.0.21 - 255 scripts

 **Copy the directories into your opensim/bin directory, restart opensim and clear your viewer cache.**